Project Description

 - Download the Epic Launcher here.
 You can select Publishing or Creator License.
 Both will work in this class -- it just depends if you want to publish games using UE5 later.
 You may need to update if you have an old version of the Launcher.

 - If you do not have Visual Studio/XCode installed, please take a moment to install those based on if you're using Windows or Mac.
 Directions on setting up Visual Studio are here.
-If you're using Mac, you'll need to install XCode using the App Store.
+If you're using Mac, you'll need to install XCode using the App Store, or at minimum the XCode toolchain via the command line, but only do this if you know what you're doing.
 If you don't have an Apple Developer account, you may need to make one.

 - Once everything has been installed, create a new Unreal project by selecting the Games category, then the Top Down project.
-Set the project type to C++ and don't include Starter Content.
+Set the project type to C++.
 Name the project Assigment0 and create it.

 - Take a screenshot of the Project's top level directory.
 If you don't see a .sln (or equivalent Mac/Linux project file), something has gone wrong.